Carlos Santana Player Props: Pirates vs. Rockies

-After going 1-for-3 with an RBI in his most recent game, Carlos Santana and the Pittsburgh Pirates face the Colorado Rockies (who will start Kyle Freeland) at 6:35 PM ET on Monday.
+On Wednesday, Carlos Santana (.323 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Colorado Rockies, whose starting pitcher will be Antonio Senzatela.
+First pitch is at 12:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.
+He had a hitless showing in his last game (0-for-2) against the Rockies.

 Carlos Santana Game Info & Props vs. the Rockies